 The 10 Best Ratchet Sets

 This wiki has been updated 39 times since it was first published in August of 2015.
 Whether you are a home DIY-er or a professional mechanic, you can ensure you always have the right socket for the job on hand with one of these ratchet sets.
 We've included budget-priced options perfect for occasional repairs around the house, through to comprehensive and durable collections that would be suitable for everyday use in a professional garage or workshop.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes